 Customers hate being transferred to the wrong customer service representative.This is the ultimate death knell for your customer service reputation.When customers can go elsewhere—say, by searching the web, or by asking a different, more helpful sales representative—and find the right answer to their question, you’d better believe you will hear about it.This will usually happen on social media and you may or may not have the good fortune to be tagged into the conversation so that you can adequately respond (if you can still adequately respond at this point).

-Make sure everyone who answers phones knows their stuff or can transfer the customer to someone who does.
+The Solution: Make sure everyone who answers phones knows their stuff (or can transfer the customer to someone who does!)

 You can greatly assist in this regard by maximizing every chance for knowledge transfer within your team.
 Documentation is the key here, either in the form of an online knowledgebase or in a handbook that is easily accessible by your team.Own up when your team gets hung-up on a question.
 Honesty and transparency are key!